-Regardless, always make sure you’re informed about what you’re allowed to do because the standards change quickly as new studies are conducted.
-When it comes to the FDA, you need to be careful about what you call your product.
+Regardless, always ensure you’re informed about what you’re allowed to do because the standards change quickly as new studies are conducted.
+Regarding the FDA, you need to be careful about what you call your product.

 CBD products can be categorized as food, drug, dietary supplement, or cosmetic.
 However, the list, in reality, is much narrower than that.
 For it to be considered a drug, it has to be tested and approved by the FDA, a process that isn’t practical unless you have millions of dollars at your disposal.

 One drug, Epidiolex, was actually approved to treat epilepsy with CBD as an active ingredient.
-But because there is a drug that exists with CBD, it can no longer be added to foods or dietary supplements.
+But because a drug exists with CBD, it can no longer be added to foods or dietary supplements.
 Therefore, any product with CBD can only be considered cosmetic.

 In the words of the FDA, “any product intended to have a therapeutic or medical use, and any product (other than a food) that is intended to affect the structure or function of the body of humans or animals, is a drug.”

 So, using terms that make your product sound like a drug (i.e., “cure,” “treatment”) is a big no-no unless you want to want to spend a pretty penny paying off FDA fines.

 But it’s not just the FDA you have to worry about.
-If you’re trying to make a social media page for your hemp-based product, you may have a hard time keeping the account up.
+If you’re trying to make a social media page for your hemp-based product, you may have difficulty keeping the account up.
 And they’re even more strict about advertising.

 So, How Can You Advertise CBD?